 In his funniest moments, though, it seemed he didn’t even get that much.
-Here is where Horton offers his greatest acting maneuver: the triple-take.
+Here is where Horton offers his most significant acting maneuver: the triple-take.
 When confronted with a particularly sharp jibe from a hero in a film, Horton would not just follow the familiar pattern of missing the point before getting it.
 He would add a third layer, in which he fails to comprehend that which he just seemed to understand.
 In other words, it’s: 1) I think I get it; 2) I get it now!; 3) I don’t get it.
-That final piece, that concluding lack of comprehension, is what puts such a perfect cap on scenes, and why Horton plays such an excellent fool.
-Someone clever sneaks in the last word, and Horton is left pondering its meaning.
+That final piece, that concluding lack of comprehension, is what puts such a perfect cap on scenes, and why Horton plays such a great fool.
+Someone clever sneaks in the last word and Horton is left pondering its meaning.

 Horton, however, was not just a triple-take specialist.
 He crafted a complete character, of which that dimness was an integral facet.
 His characters suffered comically from a severely inflated sense of cognitive dissonance.
 Seemingly able to hold, at most, one line of thought in his mind at a time, his characters shot incessantly from one moral position to another.
-When confronted with the unpopularity of an opinion, he could easily demur, if not vociferously defend the opposite position.
-With this endless vacillation, Horton at his most cloying, exemplified the obnoxious righteousness of so many bosses, rivals, and even parents – representations that made it all the more satisfying to see their comeuppance when it came due.
+When confronted with the unpopularity of an opinion, he could easily disagree, if not vociferously defend the opposite view.
+With this endless vacillation, Horton exemplified the obnoxious righteousness of so many bosses, rivals, and even parents – representations that made it all the more satisfying to see their comeuppance when it came due.

 Beyond his physical and intellectual shortcomings, there is another reason why the Horton character was such an affable male companion.
-Vito Russo, in his brilliant study of queer cinema, The Celluloid Closet, cites Horton’s characters as early, important examples of queer representation, albeit highly coded.
-Shrouded in narrative subtleties and comic gestures, Horton’s characters were identifiable as homosexual, particularly to a gay audience.
-In The Gay Divorcee, his most entertaining performance, Horton, in Russo’s words, becomes “an obvious instance of the barely restrained Code sissy, scrubbed on the surface yet brimming with tantalizing sexual and psychological ambiguities.”
+Vito Russo, in his brilliant study of queer cinema, The Celluloid Closet, cites Horton’s characters as early, essential examples of queer representation, albeit highly coded.
+Shrouded in narrative subtleties and comic gestures as they were, Horton’s characters became identifiable as homosexual, particularly to a gay audience.
+In The Gay Divorcee, his most impressive performance, Horton, in Russo’s words, becomes “an obvious instance of the barely restrained Code sissy, scrubbed on the surface yet brimming with tantalizing sexual and psychological ambiguities.”

-In a key scene, laden with sexual innuendo, Horton engages in a brilliant exchange with a waiter played by Eric Blore.
-Their patter is not only flirtatious, but serves as a sly reference to the kinds of coded speech gays and lesbians employed (and to some degree, still employ) to determine the orientation of a potential partner.
-Of course, given Horton’s penchant for impenetrable dimness, the delight of watching the conversation comes in watching him struggle to decipher, perhaps along with some of the less hip audience members, what it is they are really talking about.
+In a critical scene, laden with sexual innuendo, Edward Everett Horton engages in a brilliant exchange with a waiter played by Eric Blore.
+Their patter is not only flirtatious but serves as a sly reference to the kinds of coded speech gays and lesbians employed (and to some degree, still use) to determine the orientation of a potential partner.
+Of course, given Horton’s penchant for impenetrable dimness, the delight of watching the conversation comes in watching him struggle to decipher, perhaps along with some of the less hip audience members, what it is they are discussing.

 Though he holds over 180 acting credits, the prime of his career was in the early days of the talkies.
-Because of his demeanor, his refined vaudevillian approach, and his willingness to perform in relatively risqué pictures, particularly as a “sissy” type, he was perfectly suited to the fresh, energetic screwball comedies of the 1930s, especially of the pre-Code era.
-Lonely Wives, Trouble in Paradise, Design for Living, The Gay Divorcee, all remain among his finest performances, and all deal with sexuality in a casual frankness that wouldn’t be possible again until the 1960s.
-As Russo points out, “The inspired lunacy of the professional sissies disappeared in the Forties….
-Sissy characters did not disappear, but the delightful never-never land inhabited by… Horton and so many others disappeared like the movies they embellished.”
-When the films in which he thrived stopped being made, the best of his work was behind him.
+Because of his demeanor, his refined vaudevillian approach, and his willingness to perform in relatively risqué pictures, particularly as a “sissy” type, he was perfectly suited to the new, energetic screwball comedies of the 1930s, especially of the pre-Code era.
+Lonely Wives, Trouble in Paradise, Design for Living, The Gay Divorcee, all remain among his most exceptional performances.
+Moreover, they all deal with sexuality in a casual frankness that wouldn’t be possible again until the 1960s.
+As Russo points out, “The inspired lunacy of the professional sissies disappeared in the Forties.
+Sissy characters did not disappear, but the delightful never-never land inhabited by Horton and so many others disappeared like the movies they embellished.”
+When the films in which he thrived stopped getting made, the best of his work was behind him.

-In any case, no matter the film around him, Edward Everett Horton consistently imbued his films with the most important quality a character actor can bring: his mere presence made every movie better.
+In any case, no matter the film around him, Edward Everett Horton consistently imbued his films with the most essential quality a character actor can bring: his mere presence made every movie better.